mabilyfragoso/Guaxinim/README.md

-## Guaxinim - Auto Parts: Academic Project for Systems Analysis and Design
+## Guaxinim - Auto Peças: Academic Project for Systems Analysis and Design

 This repository hosts the web project **Guaxinim - Auto Parts**, developed as a practical assignment for the **Systems Analysis and Design** course.